metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Aaron Donald lining up over the left tackle has been hurting Dallas.
 A great pass rusher going up against this rookie left tackle can really frustrate drives.

 One thing I like about the Rams is their special teams.
 Just smart plays overall - faking fair catches to ensure the ball rolls into the end zone, well-executed fake punts...

+***

+## Bengals @ Ravens

+Mike Macdonald committing himself to playing more cover-two, even though his defense was clearly trained to play man.
+Good to see him adopt new strategies based on opponent.

+Jason Pierre-Paul already a difference maker for these Ravens, despite literally coming off the streets just last week.